 The Town of Lyman (Town) has an overriding interest and expectation in deciding what is "spoken" on behalf of the Town regarding public and social media.
-The chosen means of active communication between the Town and its citizens are local newspapers, electronic newsletters, electronic e-mails, postcards, postal correspondence, postal newsletter, local community posters, public meetings, Facebook and the Town website.
+Active communication between the Town and its citizens may include local newspapers, electronic newspapers, electronic emails, electronic signs, postcards, postal correspondence, postal newsletter, local community posters, public meetings, Facebook, Instagram, LinkedIn, and the Town Website.

-Content for announcements can be created by town officials, town employees.
-These announcements reflect matters and issues of common public interest and information that relates to the Town's functions, objectives and mission.
-The Select Board or their designees will approve the content generated by any party other than that provided by town officials.
-If content is generated by any party other that town officials, it must meet the test of common public interest and must be nonpartisan and noncommercial.
+Content for announcement can be created by Town Officials, Town Employees.
+These announcements reflect matters and issues of common public interest and information that relates to Town's functions, objectives, and missions.
+The Town Manager will approve the content generated by any party.
+If content is generated by any party other than Town Officials, it must meet the test of common public interest and must be nonpartisan and noncommercial.

-SECTION 3 - GENERAL MANAGEMENT
+GENERAL MANAGEMENT

-The establishment and use by any Town department of the Town's public and social media are subject to approval by the Select Board designee.
-Town communication and social media sites should make clear that they are maintained by the Town and they follow the Town's Communications & Social Media Policy.
-The Select Board or their designee will monitor content on the Town Communications and social media sites to ensure adherence to both the Town's Communications & Social Media Policy and the interest and goals of the Town.
-The Town will approach the use of communications and social mediate tools as consistently as possible, enterprise wide.
+The establishment and use by any Town department of the Town's public and social media are subject to the approval of the Town Manager.
+Town communication and social media sites should make clear that they are maintained by the Town, and they follow the Town's communication and social media policy.
+The Town Manager (or their designee) will monitor the content on the Town communications and social media sites to ensure adherence to both the Town's communications and social media policy and the interest and goals of the Town.
+The Town will approach the use of communications and social media tools as consistently as possible, enterprise wide.

-Whenever possible, Town social media sites should link back to the official Town of Lyman's website for forms, documents, online services, and other information necessary to conduct business wit the Town.
-The Town's website at www.lyman-me.gov will remain the town's primary and predominant internet presence.
+Whenever possible, Town social media sites should link back to the official Town of Lyman's website for forms, documents, online services, and other information necessary to conduct business with the Town.
+The Town's website at www.lyman-me.gov will remain the Town's primary and predominant internet presence.

-All Town public and social media communications and/or sites shall adhere to application federal, state and local laws, regulations, and policies.
-All town public and social media communications and/or sites are subject to the Maine Freedom of Access Act.
-Any content maintained in a social media format that is related to Town business, including a list of subscribers, posted communication, and communication submitted for posing, may be a public record subject to public disclosure.
+All Town public and social media communications and/or sites shall adhere to applicable Federal, State and local laws, regulations, and policies.
+All Town public and social media communications and/or sites are subject to the Maine Freedom of Access Act.
+Any content maintained in a social media format that is related to Town business, including a list of subscribers, posted communication, and communication submitted for posting, may be a public record and subject to public disclosure.

 Employees representing the Town via public and/or social media communications must conduct themselves at all times as representatives of the Town in accordance with all Town policies.
-When a Town employee response to a comment in his/her capacity as a Town employee, he/she shall not share personal information about himself/herself or other Town employees.
+When a employee responds to a comment in his/her capacity as a Town employee, he/she shall not share personal information about himself/herself or other Town employees.

 The Town reserves the right to restrict or remove any content that is deemed in violation of this policy or any applicable law.
-Any content removed based on these guidelines must be retained by the Select Board designee for a reasonable period of time including the time, date and identity of the person or organization posting, when available.
-Comments on topics or issues not within the jurisdictional purview of the Town may be removed.
-This policy may be amended at any time by the Select Board.
-These guidelines shall be made available to users by hyperlink.
+Any content removed based on these guidelines must be retained by the Town for a reasonable period of time including the time, date and identity of the person or organization posting, when available.
+This policy may be amended at any time by a majority vote of the Select Board.